top of page

 image searching

-Peter Sandru is an Instructor & Co-Founder of NDIL with over 14 years as a Professional Investigator.
+Peter Sandru is an Instructor & Co-Founder of NDIL with over 14 years as a Vancouver Private Investigator.
 Peter has spent more than a decade conducting investigations throughout the world, primarily for corporations, law firms, and government agencies.
 Peter has assisted in the creation of many investigative training programs in various capacities.
 Over the length his career, Peter has performed numerous reverse image searches for background checks on individuals and organizations.

 bottom of page